whathellahor/PSDtrial00/README.md

 >

 ## 5. Now there are two parallel branches with different contents in file2.txt.
+If you are not sure which branch you are with now, use **git branch** command to check and display.

 ## 6. Next, create a branch named "branch02", and switch the HEAD to the branch02.